Thursday, March 16, 2023

 About the Book ~

-For more information about Amanda Dykes and her books, check out her website here!
+For more information about Carrie Turansky and her books, check out her website here!

 My Thoughts ~

-Three Stars ~ All the Lost Places by Amanda Dykes is a work of art!
-All the Lost Places is a standalone, but the author has other books in her backlist for readers to enjoy.
+Three Stars ~ The Legacy of Longdale Manor by Carrie Turansky is the author's first dual timeline novel, but the author has other books in her backlist for readers to enjoy.

 Disclaimer ~ In accordance with FTC regulations, I received a copy of this book from the publisher.
 I was not compensated, nor was a positive review required.
 All opinions expressed are my own.